The Bulldog Breed

 The Bulldog Breed is a 1960 British comedy film directed by Robert Asher and starring Norman Wisdom.
 It was written by Henry Blyth, Jack Davies and Wisdom.

-Recently,Julie Shearing the star of Bulldog Breeds died on the 16th of November,2025 of cancer.

 Plot

 Norman Puckle, a well-meaning but clumsy grocer's assistant, cannot seem to do anything right.
 After being rejected by the love of his life, he attempts suicide, but is saved from jumping off a cliff at "Lover's Leap" by a Royal Navy petty officer.
 He persuades Puckle to join the Royal Navy, where he will meet "lots of girls".

 Life in the Navy proves not to be as rosy as described, and Puckle fails at every task during basic training.
 Despite this, he is regarded by the Admiral in charge of a rocket project to be a "typical average British sailor", and chosen to be the first man to fly into outer space in an experimental rocket.

 Puckle's training is shambolic at every stage and he is eventually court-martialled, but successfully pleads for a final chance to prove himself.
 By accident, he takes the place of an astronaut and leaves Earth in the rocket.
 He manages to crash-land on a Pacific island and ends up in the arms of a compliant local maiden.